 The plan requires that the first installment be made no later than June 30th.
 Failure to make the first payment will automatically terminate the participant’s eligibility for the remainder of the year.
 The taxpayer will then be sent a regular tax bill in November.

 The 1st and 2nd installments are based on ¼ of the previous year’s taxes.
 The 3rd and 4th installments are ½ of the remaining actual tax liability for the current year.
+If the payment due date falls on a weekend or legal holiday, the payment due date is extended to the next working day.

 - The 1st installment is due by June 30th and is discounted 6%